Generating SSH Keys

 Generate SSH Key

 If your client supports it, you should generate an ed25519 key since it is both fast and secure.
-Or ed25519-sk for the NHR cluster (don’t on the SCC) if you have want to use a compatible FIDO2 security key for 2FA (Second Factor Authentication).
-Otherwise, you should create a 4096-bit rsa key which is a pretty much universally supported and safe but slower fallback.
+You can also use ed25519-sk if you have and want to use a compatible FIDO2 security key for 2FA (Second Factor Authentication).
+Otherwise, you should create a 4096-bit rsa key which is a pretty much universally supported and safe but much larger and slower fallback.
 See the FAQ page on keys for more information on these keys.
-Instructions for generating the key for several clients are given below.
+Instructions for generating keys for several clients are given below.

 OpenSSH in Terminal (Linux, Mac, Windows PowerShell)

-To generate a key with the filename KEYNAME (traditionally, one would choose ~/.ssh/id_NAME where NAME is a convenient name to help keep track of the key), you should run the following in your terminal on your local machine
+To generate a key (traditionally, one would choose ~/.ssh/id_NAME where NAME is a convenient name to help keep track of the key), you should run the following in your terminal on your local machine

 generate key with OpenSSH:

-and provide a passphrase to encrypt the key with.
+It will suggest a default file /home/user/.ssh/id_ed25519, which you can change.
+If you change it, you need to enter the full path including the filename.
+Then provide a passphrase to encrypt the key with.
+Alternatively you can provide the filename with the parameter -f, but then you need to specify the complete path like -f ~/.ssh/id_test.
+Otherwise it will be generated in the current directory.
 Choose a secure passphrase to encrypt your private key that you can remember but others cannot figure out!
 Then the file ~/.ssh/id_NAME is your private key and ~/.ssh/id_NAME.pub is your public key.
 Your terminal should look something like the following:

 foo@mylaptop:~> ssh-keygen -t ed25519 -f ~/.ssh/id_test